-- Turmeric (Curcuma longa) standardized extract, 300 mg, 3 times daily for support of liver function.
+- Turmeric (Curcuma longa) standardized extract.
+For support of liver function.
 High doses of turmeric can have blood thinning effects.
 Care should be taken if you are on other blood-thinning medications.

 Some of the most common remedies are listed below.
 A common dose is 3 to 5 pellets of a 12X - 30C remedy every 1 to 4 hours until your symptoms improve.

 - Colocynthis.
 For colicky abdominal pains that are lessened by pressure or bending double.

 - Chelidonium.
 For abdominal pain that moves to the right shoulder area.

 - Lycopodium.
 For abdominal pain that is worse with deep breaths.